Gain access to personalized product screening, the best pricing, rewards, and more!

 Almond Moth Control: How To Get Rid of Almond Moths

 This page is a general almond moth control guide.
-Using the products and methods suggested you will get control of almond moths.
-Follow this guide and use the recommended products and we guarantee 100% control of almond moths.
+Using the products and methods suggested, you will get control of almond moths.
+Follow this guide and use the recommended products; we guarantee 100% control of almond moths.

-While the Indian Mealmoth is the more common pantry pest that infests food storage areas, the lesser-known almond moth is just as damaging and contaminating.
-Almond moths are found all over the world, often discovered invading imported cargo.
+While the Indian meal moth is the more common pantry pest that infests food storage areas, the lesser-known almond moth is just as damaging and contaminating.
+Almond moths are found worldwide and are often discovered invading imported cargo.

-The almond moth derives its name from the fact that it enjoys eating almonds as well as a variety of other nuts that are stored in pantries.
+The almond moth's name comes from its enjoyment of eating almonds and a variety of other nuts stored in pantries.
 Other common names include the tropical warehouse moth, the dried currant moth, or the fig moth.

-Almond Moths do not transmit diseases, bite or sting, but they can contaminate food products during cargo and transportation.
-This amounts to a loss of profit for companies and homeowners who after buying the product cannot use it.
+Almond moths do not transmit diseases, bite, or sting but can contaminate food products during cargo and transportation.
+This amounts to a loss of profit for companies and homeowners who, after buying the product, cannot use it.

-If you have an infestation of almond moths, the following DIY guide will show you how to get rid of this pest and clear your pantry of them once and for all with our helpful advice and product recommendations.
+If you have an infestation of almond moths, the following DIY guide will show you how to get rid of this pest and clear your pantry with our helpful advice and product recommendations.

 Identification

-Before you can carry on with a treatment program, you need to make sure you're dealing with almond moths.
-Careless identification can lead to using the wrong treatment method which can be a waste of time and money.
-Below we'll describe some of the common characteristics that set almond moths apart.
+Before you can continue with a treatment program, you need to make sure you're dealing with almond moths.
+Careless identification can lead to using the wrong treatment method, which can be a waste of time and money.
+Below, we'll describe some of the common characteristics that set almond moths apart.

-• The adult almond moth grow around half an inch in length and can appear to be brown or grey in color.
+- The adult almond moth grows around half an inch in length and can appear to be brown or grey in color.

-• The presence of adult moths easily indicates infestations, but any real damage to your stored products is done by larvae as they eat, produce droppings, and develop.
+- The presence of adult moths easily indicates infestations, but larvae do no real damage to your stored products as they eat, produce droppings, and develop.
 Almond moth larvae have creamy white bodies, brown head capsules, and rows of tiny spots that run along the body's length.
 When mature, they usually travel away from their food source to pupate.

-Use the image and description above to help you in properly identifying almond moths in your pantry.
-If you are not totally sure, contact us and we will assist with proper almond moth identification.
+Use the image and description above to help you properly identify almond moths in your pantry.
+If you are not totally sure, contact us, and we will assist you with proper almond moth identification.

 Inspection

-After you have properly identified the almond moth, you need to proceed with an inspection to determine where the almond moth infestation began.
-During the inspection, you will search in the areas where food is stored in order to find the source of the infestation.
+After you have properly identified the almond moth, you need to proceed with an inspection to determine where the infestation began.
+During the inspection, you will search the areas where food is stored to find the source of the infestation.

 Where To Inspect